wtk-dev/scalewize-website/N8N_EMAIL_SETUP.md

 1. **Set up n8n** (local or cloud)
 2. **Create the email workflow** following this guide
-3. **Test with your ScaleWize application**
+3. **Test with your Henly application**
 4. **Add advanced features** as needed
 5. **Deploy to production**

-This n8n solution gives you a **professional, scalable, and flexible** email system that integrates perfectly with ScaleWize AI! 🎉
+This n8n solution gives you a **professional, scalable, and flexible** email system that integrates perfectly with Henly AI! 🎉